Animiral/go-strength-model/README.md

 The strength model is a neural network model which uses the existing KataGo infrastructure and a new additional strength head component to predict players' strength rating from recent moves played.
 This document gives you step-by-step instructions for training and running the strength model.

+Python scripts are located in the `python` subdirectory.
+By convention, we dump CSV files in the `csv` subdirectory, which you may need to create first.

 # External Resources

 The following external dependencies are required: